 (e) The student must not be a paid employee of the Placement Partner (refer to 6.4).

-4.7.2 As a default position, the University only provides travel insurance coverage for students undertaking an international placement.
+4.7.2 As a default position, the University only provides travel insurance coverage for a student undertaking an international placement.
 The availability of other forms of insurance coverage is dependent on the outcome of the risk assessment undertaking for the placement partner site.
 Based on the outcome of the risk assessment the insurance coverage identified in the Placement Partner Agreement for an international placement can be expanded with the endorsement of the University’s insurance office and the approval of the relevant Executive Dean.

 4.8 Contact with Placement Partners